daniel-araujo/proctal/README.rst

 - Automake_

 Proctal uses the autotools to generate build systems for UNIX like operating systems.
-This section will not go into too much detail but will show you how you can create a development build to tinker with the source code.
+This section will not go into too much detail about them but will show you how you can create a development build to tinker with the source code.

 First you need to run the ``init`` script.
 This will fetch some dependencies that don't have to be installed in your system and also prepare the autotools.